aregtech/areg-sdk/README.md

 ## Integration and Development[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#integration)

-> [!NOTE]
+> [!TIP]
 > For detailed examples, please refer to the [AREG SDK Demo](https://github.com/aregtech/areg-sdk-demo) project.

-Integrating the AREG SDK into your project is straightforward with the following methods:
+Integrating the AREG SDK into a project is straightforward with the following three methods:

 ### Starting a Project with CMake